jsoref/pdns/pdns/recursordist/docs/settings.rst

 This option sets the low limit of UDP port number to bind on.

-In combination with `udp-source-port-max`_ it configures the UDP port range to use.
+In combination with `udp-source-port-max`_, it configures the UDP port range to use.
 Port numbers are randomized within this range on initialization, and exceptions can be configured with `udp-source-port-avoid`_